unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 As part of the launch of the DAO, Unlock Inc. has allocated the following to the Time Lock contract \(which manages the funds of the DAO\):

 - 100,000 UDT that the DAO uses to pay bounties, grants or perform retro-active funding.
-- 170.23 Uniswap Liquidity Provider tokens from the UDT/Eth pool
+- 170.23 Uniswap Liquidity Provider tokens from the UDT/ETH pool
 - We have also subsequently transfered the remainder of the first community airdrop to the DAO.

 In June 2023, the Governor contract was upgraded from `0x7757f7f21f5fa9b1fd168642b79416051cd0bb94` to `0x440d9D4E66d39bb28FB58729Cb4D3ead2A595591` via a [DAO proposal that the community approved and executed onchain](https://www.tally.xyz/gov/unlock-old/proposal/36208249270120864100503453462134662510103434369621143761091232235939585571890).
 This upgrade is the result of a vulnerability in the OpenZeppelin library and the new Governor contract is now upgradable.

 ### Voting

-The DAO can execute any transaction as long as the transaction was approved by token holders.
+The Governor can execute any transaction as long as the transaction was approved by token holders.
 These transactions range from transfering some if its own tokens as grants, to upgrading the core protocol, or even changing its own governance parameters.

 #### Making a proposal